ewancoder/modem-manager/modem-manager-english/usage.rst

 Using queue
 -----------

-Whether you are using console input or automatized button which processes number of tasks, these tasks will be added into the queue of commands which you can see, pause, resume and repeat.
+Whether you are using console input or automatized button which processes number of tasks, these tasks will be added into the queue of commands which you can see, pause and resume.
+Also you can repeat last sent (unsuccessful) command.

 .. image:: ../Screens/Queue.png